2024 Whisky Investment Guide: Maximise Returns in the Scotch Market

 The principal reason people invest in whisky is because it’s a tangible asset that usually increases in value over time.
 Aged whiskeys from reputable distilleries command high prices, and appear to retain value even during recessions and inflationary periods.

-In fact, over the last decade whisky has proved to be a better investment than cars, first-growth Bordeaux or collectable watches.
-The Knight Frank Luxury Investment Index shows 586% price growth for the decade up to 2020 on some bottles of single malt.
+In fact, over the last decade, whisky has proved to be a better investment than cars, first-growth Bordeaux, or collectable watches.
+The Knight Frank Luxury Investment Index shows 586% price growth for some bottles of single malt from the decade up to 2020.

 With figures like these, it’s common to find whisky described as a ‘safe haven asset’ or ‘liquid gold’ because the price accrual hasn’t been affected by the vicissitudes of the macroeconomy.